aiokitchen/aiomisc/README.rst

 Circuit Breaker
 +++++++++++++++

-`Circuit breaker is a design pattern`_ used in modern software development.
+`Circuit breaker is a design pattern`_ used in software development.
 It is used to detect failures and encapsulates the logic of preventing a failure from constantly recurring, during maintenance, temporary external system failure or unexpected system difficulties.